 - You can use your preferred type of pasta for this Crockpot Pizza, but keep in mind that thicker pastas work best in the slow cooker.
 I prefer using Rigatoni in this dish because it holds its shape and firmness well.

 Winter, spring, summer or fall, my slow cooker always gets a good workout!
 Try a few of our most treasured Crockpot recipes and enjoy the ease of dinner preparation!

 Crockpot Pizza Bake

-- Coat slow cooker with non-stick cooking spray.
-Spread 1 cup sauce on the bottom of the slow cooker.
+- Coat crockpot with non-stick cooking spray.
+Spread 1 cup sauce on the bottom of the crockpot.

 - Boil pasta according to package directions, but only cook for 5 minutes.
-The pasta will finish cooking in the slow cooker.
+The pasta will finish cooking in the crockpot.

 - In a large skillet, crumble and cook sausage until it is browned on the outside.
 Add onion and mushrooms.
 Continue to cook until sausage is no longer pink in the middle.

 - Layer ingredients in the following order: ⅓ of sausage/onion/mushroom mixture, 1 cup sauce, ⅓ of cooked pasta, 1 cup cheese, ⅓ of pepperoni slices, ⅓ olives.

 - Repeat layers until ingredients are all used.
 On the 3rd layer, use 2 cups of cheese.
 This makes the top extra cheesy and it will look like the top of a pizza.

 - Place lid on crockpot and cook on low for 2-3 hours.